 How to Earn a Steady Income With a Retainer Fee

-What a Retainer Agreement Is
+What Is a Retainer Agreement?

 Having a freelancer or consultant on retainer is great for companies because it means they'll have a dedicated contractor for the period of time they've paid for.

-This arrangement is also better for freelancers and consultants because it allows them to have money upfront, making it possible for them to better budget their time and money for the month.
+This arrangement is also better for freelancers and consultants because it allows them to have payment upfront, making it possible for them to better budget their time and money for the month.
 Since a retainer agreement is guaranteed income, it is highly sought after by independent contractors.

-Getting a Retainer
+Developing a Retainer Program